iluvsushi759/ML-Architecture-with-DataPipelines/README.md

 **DataPipeline and ML Integration (still in process)**

-this repo is a demo of how to perform CI/CD.
+This repo is a demo of how to perform CI/CD.
 There are the following scripts that have been created within this Repo:

 .github/workflows/ml-ci-cd.yml
 .github/workflows/snowflake-ci-cd.yml